hchen549/cs638/README.md

 ## To-do

 ⋅⋅* Data
-1. Find the availablity of other public transporation (bus),
+1. Find the availability of other public transportations (bus),
 2. Add variables that can describe people's attitude towards COVID-19
 3. Add government response to the COVID-19 (For example: Reopen plan and stay-at-home order)